Day 1: Table Mountain & City Center

 This was my final stop on Government Avenue and what a pleasant stroll it was.
 I headed back into town on Adderley Street which is one of the main streets in Cape Town.
 On the way, there’s the Slave Lodge that’s worth checking out if you have time and are into history.
 Other than that, there’s not much to see on this street aside from lots of people coming and going as well as numerous 1970’s style shopping centers that are quite run down these days.

 You can skip onto adjacent Long St for a wide selection of restaurants and bars but I decided to cab to the Victoria & Alfred Waterfront for dinner.
 The V&A Waterfront, better known simply as the Waterfront, is definitely another highlight of your Cape Town travel and along with Table Mountain, is another ‘must see’.

-The Waterfront now sits on what was Cape Town’s old major harbour.
-Undergoing a massive facelift in the 90’s it’s now a major tourist destination as is still a working harbour.
+The Waterfront now sits on what was Cape Town’s old major harbor.
+Undergoing a massive facelift in the 90’s it’s now a major tourist destination as is still a working harbor.
 More on the Waterfront a little later on but now onto dinner.
 There are loads of excellent dining options here, all with Table Mountain views so do arrive before sunset.
 The popular dishes here are seafood and meat and I felt like having a good steak.
 I headed to Karibu Restaurant which not only offers great views but has excellent local meats to choose from.
 Grab a blanket if it’s chilly outside and enjoy a good steak for under 200R.
 Try the Braai menu (South African for BBQ) if you want to experience a wide range of local meats.

 - One of the more colorful and oldest places to explore in Cape Town is the predominantly Muslim neighborhood of Bo-Kaap.
 Brightly colored flat Dutch & Georgian style houses line the streets here and it’s worth exploring either on foot or as part of a tour.
 Unfortunately, I didn’t make it here.